dwaskowski/laravel_automatical_migration/README.md

 1) Start all migrations

-php migrations
+php migrations.php

 2) Start all migrations and seeds

-php migrations all
+php migrations.php all

 3) Start all seeds

-php migrations seeds
+php migrations.php seeds

 4) Start dump-autoload and modules:scan

-php migrations a
+php migrations.php a